 Sleep

-This process takes energy when an angelfish is restoring any microtears in the body.
-So, instead of using the energy to keep the skin’s pigment vibrant, the color usually becomes dull when the angelfish is sleeping.
 Once awake, the skin returns to its natural, vibrant self.
 This process is usually quick, and the angelfish doesn’t take long to go from dull to colorful.

 Aggression

-- Frighten their opponent
+• Frighten their opponent.

-- Confuse other the senses of other fish
+• Confuse the senses of other fish.

 Hunger